forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

 ### For a New Project

-If you create an SFDX project using the `sfdx project:generate` command, your project contains a `package.json` file with the ESLint plugin already included.
+If you create an SFDX project using the `sf project:generate` command, your project contains a `package.json` file with the ESLint plugin already included.

 1. To install the ESLint plugin and other dependencies, run `npm install` in your project directory.